9231058/ITSummel/README.md

 - Donwload Raspbian [here](https://www.raspberrypi.org/downloads/raspbian/)
 - Install Raspbian on SDcard with `unzip -p 2016-03-18-raspbian-jessie.zip | sudo dd of=/dev/mmcblk0 bs=32M`

-After installation if you want you can grow your partition size:
+After installation if you want you can grow root partition size:

 - Run `sudo fdisk /dev/mmcblk0`
 - Check the partition number you wish to delete with the p.